GfSE/SAF-Specification/developing-saf/viewpoints/Operational-Context-Exchange-Viewpoint.md

 * [System Architect](../../stakeholders.md#System-Architect)
 ## Concern
 * What operational exchanges do operational performers need to consume or provide?
-## Presentation
-An internal block diagram (IBD) - associated to the Operational Context - featuring the interconnected Operational Performers in their respective Operational Role, and the Operational Item Exchange per Operational Connection.

-A tabular format listing [tbd].

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 |Stereotype | realized Concept|